A New Form of Soft Supersymmetry Breaking?

+where the first, second and third terms are for diagrams a, b, and c.
+For diagram c, the gaugino loop has contributions from both $\lambda_1$ and $\lambda_2$.
+The spin dependence of diagrams a and c generates factors of $k\cdot q$ in their numerators.
+These factors can be rewritten as $2k\cdot q=(k+q)^2-k^2-q^2$ and the $(k+q)^2$ part cancels the same factor in the denominator.
+For all three diagrams, $(k^2-q^2)^2$ vanishes in the numerator for a denominator that is symmetric in $k\leftrightarrow q$.

+By shifting the integrals $k+q\to k'$ in the diagram b part of eq \eqref{diags}, it can be seen that the contribution from diagram b exactly cancels the contributions from diagrams a and c.
+The cancellation of these three diagrams completes the proof that the theory is free of 2-loop quadratic divergences.

+In addition, it was shown above that three of the couplings in $\mathcal{L}$ (non-Abelian gauge, non-Abelian gaugino, and d-term) have one-loop beta functions that are the same as those in $\mathcal{L}_{\rm{SUSY}}$.
+Since those beta functions are all equal in $\mathcal{L}_{\rm{SUSY}}$, they are also all equal in $\mathcal{L}$.

+It was mentioned above that this cancellation takes place at a unification scale where all Abelian and non-Abelian coupling constants are the same.
+The reason for that limitation is because it has not been proven that there is a symmetry that keeps beta functions for Abelian couplings the same as those for non-Abelian couplings.
+However, it was noted above that the one-loop beta function for the gaugino coupling is the same for both Abelian and non-Abelian gauginos.

 This paper has shown that it is possible to create a theory with broken supersymmetry that is free of quadratic divergences to at least two loops and where “superpartners” are in different representations of the gauge group.
-The theory presented here is similar to one presented in \cite{U3xU3} which was also shown to be free of quadratic divergences at the two-loop order of perturbation theory.
-In \cite{Twisted}, it was shown that a theory similar to this one can reproduce the symmetries, charges and particles of the Standard Model with fewer unobserved particles than in supersymmetric theories, since in that theory, the currently observed particles are “superpartners” with each other in “twisted superfields”. \end{widetext}
+In \cite{alternative,Twisted}, it was shown that a theory similar to this one can reproduce the symmetries, charges and particles of the Standard Model with fewer unobserved particles than in supersymmetric theories, since in that theory, the currently observed particles are “superpartners” with each other in “twisted superfields”.

+It is possible that if the model presented in this paper is indeed truly ``soft'' (free of quadratic divergences to all orders), it could be the low-energy effective theory of a more general supersymmetric theory that is broken by one of the known soft SUSY-breaking mechanisms.